cake-tech/monerocom-guides/docs/tutorials/sync-faster.md

 ---
-title: "How to sync your Monero (XMR) wallet faster"
+title: "How to sync a Monero (XMR) wallet faster"
 parent: Tutorials
 ---